Bracket: Enumerations

-An unpaired right parenthesis is often used as part of a label in an ordered list:
+An unpaired right parenthesis is often used as part of a label in an ordered list, such as this one:

 Accounting

 Traditionally in accounting, contra amounts are placed in parentheses.
-A debit balance account in a series of credit balances will have parenthesis and vice versa.
+A debit balance account in a series of credit balances will have parentheses and vice versa.

 Parentheses in mathematics

 Parentheses are used in mathematical notation to indicate grouping, often inducing a different order of operations.
 For example: in the usual order of algebraic operations, 4 × 3 + 2 equals 14, since the multiplication is done before the addition.
 However, 4 × (3 + 2) equals 20, because the parentheses override normal precedence, causing the addition to be done first.
 Some authors follow the convention in mathematical equations that, when parentheses have one level of nesting, the inner pair are parentheses and the outer pair are square brackets.
 Example:

-A related convention is that when parentheses have two levels of nesting, curly brackets (braces) are the outermost pair.
-Following this convention, when more than three levels of nesting are needed, often a cycle of parentheses, square brackets, and curly brackets will continue.
-This helps to distinguish between one such level and the next.

-Various notations, like the vinculum, have a similar effect in specifying order of operations, or otherwise grouping several characters together for a common purpose.